 Don’t Miss Leads- Use Mailchimp for Lead Capture

 Your lead capture is an important facet of marketing your business or professional practice when you have a web presence.
 One of the best lead capture tools is a good autoresponder.
 Up till now there have been a few shortcomings.
 If you wanted to edit category pages or header or footer templates you needed to go find the php pages and edit those.
-Just like most themes, now Divi 4.0 Review is a theme editor not just a page editor.
+Just like most themes, now getresponse comparison is a theme editor not just a page editor.
 Elegant Themes has given Divi the ability to design all areas of your website with Divi features.

 What is an Autoresponder ?

 In lead capture you want to capture a web site visitor’s name and email address so you can continue the conversation with them in the future.
 The tool you use is an autoresponder like Mailchimp or Aweber.
 The autoresponder sends out a predetermined series of email messages you have written in advance that go out automatically over the period you choose.
 It is important to understand the idea behind lead scoring (https://www.salesforce.com/products/marketing-cloud/best-practices/basic-science-behind-lead-scoring/) to fully grasp what an autoresponder is.
 These are not messages that are selling but rather are providing useful information to the visitor.
 One in 10 should be an offer that you think is of value to the reader on your list.
 The autoresponder takes care of email delivery and making sure your lead capture adheres to all the appropriate anti-spam legislation.
 People have provided you their trust by giving you their email, so it is wise to honour that trust and provide continuous value so people can know like and trust you.